 Whole-agency modernization to improve customer experiences and reduce legacy IT spending.

 The IT Modernization Centers of Excellence (CoE) help agencies accelerate the modernization of information technology (IT) by leveraging private sector innovation, existing government services, and providing access to best practices and expertise.
-The CoE’s offices and staff cover five main areas:
+The CoE’s offices and staff cover six main areas:

 - Customer experience